 Clark soon met with OPPD’s senior management team and work started to secure commitments from various community partners to support the Legacy students and their families.

-Cooper said Legacy’s students become ambassadors for OPPD in their communities after a positive experience with the utility and the Legacy program.
+Cooper said Legacy’s students become ambassadors for OPPD in their communities after a positive experience with the Legacy program.

 “OPPD as a company took the lead to do something impactful, not just for our company, but for our whole community,” she said.
 “We are getting qualified candidates that better reflect the community we serve, which is increasingly becoming more diverse.”

-Burke said he has seen college graduates receive their degree, but it’s not matched with the employment needs in the community.
+Burke said some college graduates receive their degree, but it doesn’t match with the employment needs in the community.
 With Legacy, the students are becoming well-versed on OPPD and the energy industry well before entering the workforce.
 It’s also a clear way for OPPD to carry out one of the organization’s core values of honoring the community.

 “When I heard about Legacy, I thought, ‘We can really impact our organization and make a difference in the lives of these kids and the lives of the people in the community,’” Burke said.
 “We can be a real partner with the parents of these children and help them in a way they can’t.
 What a way for us to lead the way we power the future.
 These kids have all the capabilities in the world and we are helping them get there.”

 Michelle Homme and Jaron Cannon are the Legacy employees who work with the Omaha students.
-Every Tuesday and Thursday, the students meet at Metro Community College’s Fort Omaha campus, where they discuss issues including relationships, professionalism and etiquette.
+The students meet two days a week at Metro Community College’s Fort Omaha campus.
+There they discuss issues including relationships, professionalism and etiquette.

 On Saturdays, students take part in “learning by doing events,” like the event at Heart Ministry.